-Figure 3.
-Major sources of information for policymakers Source: Gurung 2014.
+Figure 6.
+Major sources of information for policymakers Source: Gurung, 2014.

-4.2 Researchers as a source of evidence: Establishing and maintaining links
+Researchers as a source of evidence: establishing and maintaining links

-As noted in Chapter 2, one of the factors that enable use of evidence in is meaningful relationships and trust between policymakers and researchers (Innvaer et al 2002; Oliver et al 2014).
-Researchers can enrich the process by:

-- Ensuring policy decisions are based on the most up to date information - Enabling innovation in policy by bringing a range of valuable external viewpoints and fresh perspectives - Bringing extra rigour to decisions, as they can ask and answer difficult questions and challenge and defend complex answers - Bridging skills gaps in specialist analytical and data handling roles

-This guide recommends the need for policymakers to identify and sustain contact with researchers and research institutions in their area of focus.
-It proposes some ways in which policymakers can ensure a sustained contact with relevant researchers and research institutions including:

-- Make an effort to know the main researchers in your area of interest their names, institutions where they work and their positions, telephone number, and email addresses - Make initial contact send an email asking them to share any new research they are generating, and to keep you abreast of their new findings whenever these emerge - Inform them of the key policy issues that you wish their research could answer - Involve them in policy-making processes - Request them to involve you in their conferences, meetings and research studies - Attend key scientific conferences in your area of interest - Subscribe to receive regular newsletters and other publications of the research institutions in your area of interest
+- As noted in Chapter 2, one of the factors that enable use of evidence in policy-making is meaningful relationships and trust between policymakers and researchers (Innvaer, Vist, Trommald, & Oxman, 2002; Oliver, Innvaer, Lorenc, & Woodman, 2014).
+Researchers can enrich the policy-making process by: - Ensuring policy decisions are based on the most up to date information - Enabling innovation in policy by bringing on board a range of valuable external viewpoints and fresh perspectives - Bringing extra rigour to decisions, as they can ask and answer difficult questions and challenge and defend complex answers - Bridging skills gaps in specialist analytical and data handling roles - 5.5 These Guidelines recommend the need for policymakers to identify and sustain contact with researchers and research institutions in their area of focus.
+It proposes some ways in which policymakers can ensure a sustained contact with relevant researchers and research institutions including: - Make an effort to know the main researchers in one's area of interest their names, institutions where they work and their positions, telephone numbers, and email addresses - Make initial contact drop them an email requesting them to share any new research evidence they are generating, and to keep you abreast of their new findings - · Inform them of urgent or key policy issues that their research needs to answer - Involve them in policy-making processes - Request to be involved in their conferences, meetings and research studies - Attend key scientific conferences in areas of interest - Subscribe to receive regular newsletters and other publications of the research institutions in areas of interest

-4.3 Online sources of evidence
+Online sources of evidence

-The Internet has become an important, but overwhelming source of information.
-Therefore, working with or through a librarian or knowledge management specialist can be of benefit to not only one's time, but also the quality of the information generated from Internet searches.
-Such experts also have more knowledge and experience with searching and literature repositories, and may also have access to databases that require fees or subscription costs.
-Apart from experts, some databases may have online technical support in searching and accessing documents.

-These Guidelines highlight 10 commonly used databases or search engines as the go-to repositories for evidence for the health sector.
+- 5.6 The Internet has become an important but overwhelming source of information.
+Therefore, working with or through a librarian or knowledge management specialist can be beneficial to not only one's time, but also the quality of the information generated from Internet searches.
+Such experts also have more knowledge and experience with searching and literature repositories, and may in addition have access to databases that require fees or subscription costs.
+Apart from experts, some databases may have online technical support in searching and accessing documents. - 5.7 These Guidelines highlight 10 commonly used databases or search engines as the go-to repositories for evidence for the health sector.
 Note that all these databases or engines have frequently asked questions (FAQs), how to search, and tutorials.
 These databases are listed in alphabetical order and not in order of importance.
 Note, however, that the list is not exhaustive and that there are many more top-tier databases depending on what one is looking for.
 The words "database" and "search engine" are used interchangeably although they have different meanings.